ashnet16/ozi/readme.md

-# Ozi 🧠📡
+# Ozi

-**Ozi** is an open-source real-time semantic search and analytics engine for decentralized social networks, starting with [Farcaster](https://www.farcaster.xyz).
+**Ozi** is a real-time semantic search and analytics engine for decentralized social networks, starting with [Farcaster](https://www.farcaster.xyz).

 It streams casts, comments, and reactions from live events, embeds them for semantic retrieval, and stores structured event data for analytic SQL queries all powered by Kafka, DuckDB, FAISS, and LLMs.